 *Not designed to work with 1/8 track cogs.

 Tell us how the product performed overall when used for its designed purpose

-The Vise grip works to the same principle as a common or garden monkey wrench and is simple, yet so well executed it's a wonder why it hadn't been thought of before.
+The Vise grip works to the same principle as a common or garden Mole grip and is simple, yet so well executed it's a wonder why it hadn't been thought of before.
 Spelling an end to juggling acts and grazed knuckles, tool quality is bang on and should withstand many, many years daily service.
 Frankly, with the notable exception of touring/roadside emergencies, I won't be giving the humble chain whip a second thought.